-I’m always impressed by the stunning views from this venue’s huge windows.
+I’m always impressed by the stunning views from this venue’s panoramic windows.
 In its spacious modern building, a converted old cable car houses an incredible setting at the top of the mountain.

-It is a cut above most alpine restaurants with a modern, elegant finish to everything and if you want to go black tie this is definitely a good venue for such swagger.
+It’s a cut above most alpine restaurants with a modern, elegant finish to everything and if you want to go black tie, this is definitely a good venue for such swagger.

 If you like period dramas then I can see this one being a favourite.

 It’s a large colonial style building with balconies, ballrooms and all the décor of days gone by.

 The area has an unusually late running funicular (1:30am) so is one of the spots where you could dine late and still make it back down into the main town if you wanted or there is even a floodlit sledge run down.
 But I’ve found people never want to when you’ve gathered the friends together with a little pomp and glitz.

 At 2,457m this is a somewhat isolated venue of modest proportions.